• Use Cases

 Common use cases

-How Meshes teams usually put Resend to work
+Where Meshes teams put Resend to work

-These are the workflows where this destination tends to matter first.
-The point is to keep the product event, the destination action, and the operational retry path in one place.
+Workflows where this destination tends to matter first — the product event, the destination action, and the operational retry path living inside the same workspace.

 Send the welcome email and update follow-up systems from signup